weDevsOfficial/wp-project-manager/readme.txt

 **🗓 To-do List**

-* Add as many to-do lists as you want with title and description
+* Add as many to-do lists as you want with titles and description
 * Add tasks, assign users, assign a due date
-* See progress bar on the list
+* See the progress bar on the list
-* Add comments, description and title on individual to-do lists and to-do’s
+* Add comments, descriptions, and titles on individual to-do lists and to-do’s
 * Mark to-do as complete/incomplete

 **🎯 Milestone**